-The Academy purchased a building and land in the current year for a total cost of \$425,260 and also installed a security and phone system for a total cost of \$37,239.
-The only capital asset that the Academy owned prior to the current fiscal year was a van purchased in the prior fiscal year.
-After taking current year depreciation of \$8,645, the Academy's net book value was \$474.892.
+The Academy did not have any capital asset purchases in the current year.
+The only capital asset that the Academy owned prior to the current fiscal year was a van, a building and land, and a security and phone system.
+After taking current year depreciation of \$15,542, the Academy's net book value was \$459,350.